KernelDeimos/Sit/README.md

 Features to be implemented
 --------------------------
-- TODO Lists
+- TODO Lists for projects and tasks
-- 'history' command (like git log)
+- Parameters for history command
-- Any network connectivity at all
 - More shortcuts
   - Starting Sit with "-u username"
-  - "set task projname:taskname"
+  - Allow "set task projname:taskname"
-- Task branches?
+- Categorical organization of tasks
-- User authentication
+- Remote repositories and user authentication

 Internal Workings
 -----------------